lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 Another problem that can occur on Linux machine is that a program called modemmanager is running and accessing /dev/ttyACM0.
 If modemmanager is installed on your Linux machine, you should uninstall it, disable it, or use udev rules so that it ignores /dev/ttyACM0.

 Note that in the Verilog above, the value assigned to blue_led to turn it on is 0, not 1.
 A value of 1 will turn it off.
-This is because of thec way that the user LEDs are wired on the Blackice Mx iceCore board.
+This is because of the way that the user LEDs are wired on the Blackice Mx iceCore board.

 There are other ways in Verilog to set the LED, for example: